 By utilizing dynamic landing pages, you can deliver personalized website content based around the searcher’s keywords, intent, or location.
 Dynamic landing pages are sometimes optimized for organic search, however, they’re usually used for Google Search ad campaigns to ensure a direct match for campaign ad groups and keywords.
 As previously mentioned, for the purpose of maintaining high Google Quality Scores, the goal in Google Search is always that the text in the landing page heading or body matches up with what the user has searched.
 On a dynamic landing page, the heading, body text, or even the call-to-action can vary based on what the user has searched, thereby increasing engagement and improving the chances of conversion.

-Dynamic landing pages are especially useful for large Google Grant campaigns because they can automatically generate pages for thousands of keywords.
+Dynamic landing pages are especially useful for large Google Grant campaigns for churches because they can automatically generate pages for thousands of keywords.
 Without automation, that volume of pages would be excessively costly to build.

 The ideal Felt Needs subdomain for a church utilizes both static pages and dynamic pages.
-Static pages are advisable for core ministry related keywords, whereas dynamic landing pages are advisable for keywords that are further removed from the church’s core mission.
+Static pages are advisable for core ministry-related keywords, whereas dynamic landing pages are advisable for keywords that are further removed from the church’s core mission.

 If you’d like to talk with us about a Felt Needs Subdomain for your church, we’re ready and waiting.
 Click the button below to see various options to reach out us.